-This year, nearly 16,000 women in Victoria will be diagnosed with cancer, and around 5,000 will die from the disease.
-More than 6,000 Victorian women will be diagnosed with breast or gynaecological cancer.
+This year, approximately 17,600 women in Victoria will be diagnosed with cancer, and around 5,200 will die from the disease.
+More than 5,300 Victorian women will be diagnosed with breast or gynaecological cancer.

 However, thanks to wonderful generosity like yours, the rate of women dying from cancer is declining.
-Throughout the last decade, the rate has been consistently decreasing by 1.8% per year.
+Since 1994, the rate has been consistently decreasing by 1.4% per year.

 By living a healthy lifestyle and participating in recommended screening programs, women can significantly reduce their risk of developing cancer and increase their chances of discovering it early.